Firefly: The Unification War - Volume 2

 Zoe and Mal are no strangers to doing what needs to be done as we see more PTSD flashbacks that give us more of the story.
 Loyalties can lead good men to do bad things, and when things get messy, sometimes there are no good decisions.
 You still must choose.

-I was glad to get a little more of Boss Moon’s story because we all know that there are good and bad guys on both sides.
-We are all the hero of our own story, and Boss Moon is no exception, keeping the “bad guy” trope at bay for now.
+I was glad to get a little more of Boss Moon’s story.
+We all know that there are good and bad guys on both sides.
+Everyone is the hero of their own story, and Boss Moon is no exception, keeping the “bad guy” trope at bay for now.
 We get to explore more of her history and motivations.

 Romance proved to weigh heavily in this series.
 Zoe and Wash have the love of a lifetime when they aren’t shooting each other to prove it.
 The Doc is clearly at odds with the fact that a new someone has captured Kaylee’s attention and unable to keep his mind on his own business.
 Inara is worried for Mal and stuck in the middle of Wash trying to save Zoe and River trying to save Wash.

 Wash also has an ideal of who Zoe is, which Zoe can never actually live up to.
-She has her own history that probably plagues her dreams, and he can never know her like that.
+She has her own history in the Unification War that plagues her dreams, and he can never know her like that.
 He can never know her shame.
 She didn’t even think when taking up with the “troops,” believing the end justifies the means – seeing a way out and not fully considering the consequences.
 Tis the Firefly way.

 But now they must all pay the consequences.
 I’m thoroughly looking forward to reading Volume 3 of this series.
 It has been so nice to get my Firefly fix without having to relive the same few stories from the original series.